-Female elephant herds like this are made up of related females and their young.
+Female elephant herds are made up of related females and their young.
 The herd is led by the matriarch, which is usually the oldest female of the group.
-Males leave the group when they become sexually mature (typically 12–13 years old), and form their own groups.
-The activities of the herd are set by the matriarch—when she moves, they follow in a line; when she stops to eat, they spread out to eat; and when they are threatened, the herd clusters around her and follows her lead.
-When herds move across an open area in daylight, they typically bunch together and move quickly until they reach cover.
+Males leave the group when they become sexually mature (typically at 12–13 years of age), and form their own groups.
+The matriarch sets the activities of the herd—when she moves, other elephants follow in a line; when she stops to eat, they spread out to eat; and when the herd is threatened, the elephants cluster around the matriarch and follow her lead.
+When herds move across an open area in daylight, individuals typically bunch together and move quickly until they reach cover.

 Jeff Trollip, Gorongosa National Park